 You can call me Scott.
-I’m a writer and freelancer on the Leelanau Peninsula here in the midst of the Great Lakes.
-Walking is near the center of my vocation, and I convey some of my rambles in an amiably weird monthly newsletter called Polylith.
+I’m a writer, freelancer and organizer on the Leelanau Peninsula here in the midst of the Great Lakes.
+Walking is near the heart of my vocation, and I convey some of my rambles in an amiably weird monthly newsletter called Polylith.
 In my poetry and prose, I write about land and the imagination, pattern and recurrence, and a spirited human participation in this much-more-than-human world.
 I publish a monthly letter by email called Polylith and a zine called Drift Body.
 My poems have appeared in Reliquiae.

 And a few hopes: